-Fact: virtually everything your customers do on your website or mobile app produces data; data that not only can be leveraged to create marketing strategies and boost conversions but also increase your bottom line.
+Did you know that virtually everything your customers do on your website or mobile app produces data?
+This data can not only be leveraged to create marketing strategies and boost conversions but also increase your bottom line!
 All that is needed is an efficient way of both storing and employing the data.
 This is where Data Management Platforms (or DMPs) come in handy.

-Data Management Platforms – or DMPs – are essentially platforms for housing important digital data, such as customer data (e.g cookie IDs, mobile identifiers) and campaign data.
+Data Management Platforms, or DMPs, are essentially platforms which house important digital data, such as customer data (e.g cookie IDs, mobile identifiers) and campaign data.
 These types of tools also help digital roles (e.g. marketers and advertisers) build customer segments and their performance.
 These segments are built up based on demographic data, past browsing behaviour, location, device and more.

 Benefits of DMPs

-- Unifies data & breaks down silos.
-Brings all your data together one single platform, giving you and your team a cohesive view of customers.
+- Unifies data and breaks down silos.
+Brings all your data together on one single platform, giving you and your team a more cohesive view of customers.

-- Helps identify new audiences & customers.
+- Helps identify new audiences and customers.
 Ever heard of audience extension or lookalike modeling techniques?
 These are great features offered in some DMPs that let you discover and target new customer groups.

 - Provides continuous results.
 These are not one-off reporting solutions, but rather platforms that enable long-term strategies by way of constant and continuous reporting.

 Shape up your digital strategy with the latest predictions